ignatandrei/NETCoreBlockly/README.md

 and follow the code.

-All other code is just boilerplate for Swagger, OData,GraphQL that are mandataory for demo'ing the application, not for Blockly2NetCore itself.
+All other code is just boilerplate for Swagger, OData,GraphQL that are mandatory for demo'ing the application, not for Blockly2NetCore itself.

 ## Contributors ✨